EvitaKnits/cerebral-cipher/README.md

 I generated the code to paste in the head of my HTML file here: https://realfavicongenerator.net/

 ### Sources of Learning
+I learnt how to add flowcharts to my README with Mermaid here: https://mermaid.js.org/intro/ and https://mermaid.js.org/syntax/flowchart.html

 ### General Credit
 I want to thank the open source community for the great resources that remind me of what I learnt in my Code Institute lessons, especially https://www.w3schools.com/ and https://developer.mozilla.org/en-US/